nextcloud/documentation/developer_manual/general/backporting.rst

 General
 -------

-We backport important fixes and improvements from the current master release
+We backport important fixes and improvements from the current master release to get them to our users faster.

 Process
 -------

+We mostly consider bug fixes for back porting.
+Occasionally, important changes to the API can be backported to make it easier for developers to keep their apps working between major releases.
+If you think a PR is relevant for the stable release, go through these steps:

-1. PR needs to be merged (to master)
+1. Make sure the PR is merged to master
-2. If also valid for stable version and a bug fix: ask Frank if the backport permission is granted -> add the label Backport-Request to this once the question is asked
+2. ask Frank @karlitschek and Craig @craigpg if the code should be backported and add the label `Backport-Request <https://github.com/owncloud/core/labels/Backport-Request>`_ to the pull request
-3. Frank say yes -> remove the backport-request label and add the 7.0-current (or 8.0-current, ...) label -> this is for the testing of the next patch release
+3. Frank or Craig say yes -> remove the backport-request label and add the `7.0-current <https://github.com/owncloud/core/labels/7.0-current>`_ (or 8.0-current, ...) label so the QA team can find the backported items for testing
 4. backport the commits via cherry-picking and add the commit sha sum within the PR

-5. jennifermarks will then try to reproduce all those issues with the previous version and verify it is fixed with the next version
-6. the 7.0-current is then renamed to 7.0.5 for example and the 7.0-next is renamed to 7.0-current and a new label 7.0-next is created so if you look up the issues/PRs you directly see if they are backported and to what version
+The QA team will try to reproduce all the issues with the X.0-current tag on the relevant release and verify it is fixed by the patch release (and doesn't cause new problems).
+Once the patch release is out, the X.0-current label is renamed to the patch release number and a new label X.0-next is created so if you look up the issues and PRs you directly see if they were backported and to what version.

-* When you ``git pull``, always ``git pull --rebase`` to avoid generating extra commits like: *merged master into master*
+.. note:: After the 7.0.4 release, the 7.0-current label was renamed to 7.0.4 so you can now find all issues backported to that release with `this search <https://github.com/owncloud/core/issues?q=label%3A7.0.4+is%3Aclosed>`_.
+Everything waiting to go into 7.0.5 (with the 7.0-next tag) became tagged with 7.0-current and a new 7.0-next was created for things to go in 7.0.6.